grahamg/ai-git/README.md

 2. Review changes carefully before committing
 3. Keep context files relevant to the current task
 4. Use clear, descriptive commit messages
-5. Test changes before merging to master
+5. Test changes before merging to main

 ### Effective Prompting
 1. Be specific about the desired changes: